 Eduardo received a Master’s in Criminal Justice from the University of Wisconsin-Platteville and attended the University of Minnesota for undergraduate studies.
 He was a 2014 Senior Executive Fellow at the Harvard University - Kennedy School of Government, and completed the Kennedy School National and International Security Senior Executive Program, the National Defense University Reserve Component National Security Program, and is a graduate of the United States Marine Corps Command and Staff College.

 He was the recipient of the Bronze Star Medal, Defense Meritorious Service Medal, Joint Meritorious Service Medal, several US and foreign awards as well as the Police Medal of Valor and Officer of the Year-Excellence in Service Award.
 A native of São Paulo, Brazil, Eduardo immigrated with his family to the United States in 1968, was naturalized a U.S. Citizen and speaks fluent Portuguese and Spanish.
-He is married to Luciana Pinheiro, has a baby boy and two teenage daughters.
+He is married to Luciana Pinheiro and has a young son.